C2SM/git-course/advanced/slides/slides.md

 <!--
 - Do not go through the list
-  - We taught the command line because it's what exists everywhere, and what error messages/docs assume
+  - We taught the command line because it is what exists everywhere, and what error messages/docs assume
   - A graphical tool day to day is entirely fine once the concepts are clear
-- Pick two or three favourites, say why in one sentence each - honest personal recommendations beat a complete catalogue
+- Pick two or three favorites, say why in one sentence each - honest personal recommendations beat a complete catalog
 - Two worth singling out for this audience:
   - GitLens in VS Code - blame info inline as you read code, the morning's `git blame` without the terminal
-  - `delta` - makes terminal diffs genuinely readable, small change with a large daily payoff
+  - `delta` - makes terminal diffs much more readable, a small change with a large daily benefit
 - Slide is a reference for later, not something to work through now -->